mrdanpsmith/stringtailor/README.md

 Usage
 -----
 Great usage examples can be found in the test cases.
 I included a couple of those in text here for reference.
+It is important to note that statically including StringTailorDsl's methods is required in order to write code like the following.

 Simple usage:
 ```Java